Order of Visit: High Point #39

 Dirt roads leading to Eagle Mountain

 After 17 miles, Caribou Road ended, and I turned right onto Forest Road 170 (FR-170).
-Then it was only a few more miles of dirt road to the well-marked parking area for the Eagle Mountain Trailhead.
+Then it was only a few more miles of dirt road driving to the well-marked parking area for the Eagle Mountain Trailhead.

 Trailhead and self-issued permit station